tisfeng/Raycast-Easydict/README.md

     <img height="64" style="height: 64px" src="https://assets.raycast.com/isfeng/easydict/install_button@2x.png">
 </a>
 </p>

 ## What is Easydict? [【中文介绍】](https://github.com/tisfeng/Raycast-Easydict/wiki)

 `Easydict` is an easy dictionary, for looking up words or translate text in an easy way.
-Use it out of the box, automatically recognize the input text language, support Youdao dictionary, **Apple**, Baidu, Tencent, Youdao and Caiyun translation API.
+Use it out of the box, automatically recognize the input text language, support Youdao dictionary, **MacOS system translate**, Baidu, Tencent, Youdao and Caiyun translation API.

 If you like this extension, please give a [Star](https://github.com/tisfeng/Raycast-Easydict) ⭐️, thanks!

 ![easydict-1](https://i.imgur.com/YYlIqTS.jpg)

 ## Features
 - [x] Out of the box, easy to look up words or translate text.
 - [x] Automatically recognize the language type of the input text and translate it into your preferred language.
 - [x] Provide word rich query information, including basic translation, pronunciation, the types of exams that include the word, multiple parts of speech and explanations, forms and tenses, web translations and web phrases.